Close Menu

 Not all storytellers write books or speak to large audiences.
 Data analysts serve as digital storytellers, skillfully collecting, analyzing, and presenting insights from massive data sets—sometimes reaching zettabytes, or one septillion bytes in size.

 As businesses increasingly adopt new technologies and applications, they generate vast amounts of data.
 However, making sense of this information can be complex and time-consuming.
 That’s where data analysts come in, helping organizations interpret trends and make informed decisions.
-Aspiring data analysts must have the ability to identify patterns within large datasets and draw meaningful conclusions that drive business success.
+Aspiring data analysts must have the ability to identify patterns within large datasets and draw meaningful conclusions that drive business success and these skills are often learned when obtaining a Data analytics degree.

 What Does a Data Analyst Do?